-Dalmatia is a geographical and historical region on the eastern coast of the Adriatic Sea, in the south and south-east of Croatia.
+Dalmatia is a geographical and historical region on the east coast of the Adriatic Sea, in the south and south-east of Croatia.
 The region stretches from Tribanj in the north to Konavle in the south.
 The main cities are Split, Zadar and Dubrovnik.
 It is known for its rich cultural and historical heritage and breathtaking nature.

 Besides the mentioned national parks, in the region of Dalmatia there are also four Nature Parks.
-The difference between a national and a nature park is that a national park is a nature reservethatisunder the supervision of the state while a nature park is a spacious area that has particular scenic, educational, cultural, historical and tourist-recreational values.
+The difference between a national and a nature park is that a national park is a nature reserve that is under the supervision of the state while a nature park is a spacious area that has particular scenic, educational, cultural, historical and tourist-recreational values.

 The Nature Park Vrana Lake extends along the lake, from Pirovac to Pakoštane, only 1 km from the sea.
 The Vrana Lake is the biggest lake in Croatia.
 The water in the lake is a bit salty, as the sea also flows into the lake.
 The dominant feature of the park is a special ornithological reserve which has been given the status of a special ornithological reserve because of the preserved large reed area as unique wetlands of high biodiversity and an extraordinary scientific and ecological value in 1983.

 In South Dalmatia there are also plenty of beautiful islands which are absolutely worth visiting.
 Some of the islands in this part of Dalmatia are Korcula, Lastovo, Mljet, the Elaphites and the peninsula of Peljesac.
 The island of Mljet has been proclaimed a National Park due to its rich nature and beauty while the Lastovo archipelago was proclaimed a Nature Park.
 Both of them are absolutely worth visiting, especially if you like to enjoy your vacation surrounded by beautiful, untouched nature.